Forensic Psychology: PsyD Programs

 Financial Aid for Forensic Psychology Students

 You’ll need a solid financial plan to meet the cost of earning a PsyD in forensic psychology.
-According to a study conducted by the APA in 2016, the median tuition for doctorate programs was as follows:
+According to Education Data Initiatives, in 2022 the cost of a doctorate in psychology was:

 As a PsyD student in forensic psychology, you’re not as likely to qualify for teaching or research assistantships that cover the cost of tuition.
 Those opportunities are typically reserved for PhD students.
 However, you may qualify for fellowships or scholarships to help offset your education costs.
 These financial awards may be short- or long-term and, in the case of fellowships, may provide additional stipends and benefits.